nette/nette/readme.txt

 Nette Framework is a powerful, component-based and event-driven framework for creating web applications and services in PHP 5.2 & 5.3.
 Nette Framework is designed with simplicity, speed and flexibility in mind.
-It allows developers to easy built better websites.
+It allows developers to easily build better websites.

 Nette Framework focuses on security and performance and is definitely one of the safest and fastest PHP frameworks.
-Nette Framework support the latest technologies and approaches like AJAX, HTML5, SEO, DRY, KISS, MVC, etc.
+Nette Framework supports the latest technologies and approaches like AJAX, HTML5, SEO, DRY, KISS, MVC, etc.